bbc/news-vj-sharetools/README.md

 # BBC Visual Journalism ShareTools module

+## This Sharetools component is no longer supported

 This module is used to add share tools to VJ content.

 ## Installation & Setup